• Home

 HF gear

-• Kenwood TS-530 - My first HF rig and usually my favorite radio for HF contacts.
+• Kenwood TS-530 - My first HF rig that I have acquired the full station accessories.

 • Yaesu FT891 - mobile unit.
-It is installed into heavy gobox with a VHF /UHF dual band and a CB.
+It is installed into the "heavy" gobox with a VHF /UHF dual band and a CB.

 VHF/UHF gear